duck-xu/fast-motion-estimation-algorithm/README.md

 # fast-motion-estimation-algorithm

-Realisation of A Novel Search Algorithm Based on Adaptive Rood Pattern (Saeid Fazli and Leila Tavakkoli) for VirtualDub
+Implementation of Motion Estimation algorithm based on (Saeid Fazli and Leila Tavakkoli, 2014) for use in VirtualDub filter.
+MSU 2019